symfony/symfony-docs/book/http_cache.rst

     {
         // Get the minimum information to compute
         // the ETag or the Last-Modified value
-        // (based on the Request, data are retrieved from
+        // (based on the Request, data is retrieved from
         // a database or a key-value store for instance)
         $article = // ...